 for reassignment to specialized units, such as:

-Upon successful completion of the academy the salary will increase to $46,920.00, salary listing does not include shift differential, uniform allowance, overtime, and other incentives.
+While in the academy, trooper candidates earn $35,000.00.
+Upon successful completion of the academy, the salary increases to $46,920.00, which does not include shift differential, uniform allowance, overtime, and other incentives.

 The Maryland State Police offers a comprehensive compensation package for its Troopers.